datakaveri/data-quality-assessment/README.md

 pip install -r requirements.txt
 ```

-Present in the *config* folder is a config file in *JSON* format with the name of the dataset prepended to it.
+Present in the *config* folder is a config file in *JSON* format with the name of the dataset associated with it.
 This file requires one to input the name of the datafile as well as select the attributes that one would like to check for duplicates.
-In this case, the name of the datafile and the appropriate attributes for selection are already included in the file as below:
-- *observationDateTime*
-- *id* for AQM data & *trip_id* for ITMS data
+For example, in case of AQM data the duplicates are decided based on two attributes namely *observationDateTime* and *id*.
+Similarly, for ITMS the two sets of attributes are observationDateTime* and *trip_id*.
+For some sample datasets we have included the sample configuration files in the *config* folder.

 Present in the *data* folder in the repository is a sample dataset of ITMS data from Surat, as well as a sample dataset of AQM data from Pune.
 Inside the *schemas* folder are the corresponding schemas for these datasets.
 In order to run the scripts that assess the data quality, make sure your current directory is the *scripts* folder.
 The scripts can then be run as below with included system arguments.
 Note that the system argument is the config file name only and not the relative path of the file.